songlinjian/Yeti-Project/doc/yeti-dm-setup.md

 It might be worthwhile to use the serial value in the SOA field, however for now we duplicate the IANA serial value.

-The list of Yeti Name Servers is synchronized between the DM as described below.
+The list of Yeti name Servers is synchronized between the DM as described below.

 Timing